-The audit will be focused on the duties and characteristics of the position, not of the employee.
-In other words, job title decisions are based on the characteristics of the position and not on any characteristics of the employee such as diligence, longevity, loyalty, exceptional qualifications or performance, or status of any kind.
-The full analysis includes review of the position description, the position analysis questionnaire, the organizational chart, comparison to the Job Title Specifications for any and all related job titles, on-site audit information, and comparisons to similar positions at the university or other related employers.
-These factors all contribute to the total analysis and are not considered independently.
-The job title decision must hold true for whoever holds the position.
+The audit will be focused on the job duties and characteristics of the position, not of the employee.
+In other words, job title decisions are based on the characteristics of the position, not on characteristics such as diligence, longevity, loyalty, exceptional qualifications, work performance or status of any kind the employee may exhibit or possess.
+The full analysis includes a review of the position description, request for reclassification form, organizational chart, standard job descriptions available in the university's compensation structure, on-site audit information and comparisons to both internal positions at the university and external positions at related employers performing similar work.

 The analysis process is comprehensive and takes considerable time to finalize.
-Final determinations generally take from two weeks to two months.
-Factors contributing to the turn-around time include scheduling of the on-site audit, uniqueness of the position, other position reviews currently in process, position descriptions submitted for vacancies, and other priorities of the Compensation and Classification unit.
+Final determinations are typically made within two to eight weeks.
+Factors contributing to the timeline include scheduling of the on-site audit, uniqueness of the position (i.e. the level of difficulty in researching the position and others similar in nature), other position reviews currently in process, position recruitments and other priorities of Compensation and Organizational Effectiveness.

 Common misconceptions of the audit process